vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 **132.** If you apply yourself in fixing somebody’s bad habits, his behavior will change for the better.
 Like a digger wasp, it is said that even an adopted child’s resemblance to you will eventuate through tenacious proselytizing to follow your example.[^298]

 ___________

+[^298]: *Jigabachi*, or digger wasp, which is known for its ability to paralyze insects and implant their eggs.

 **133.** When crafty retainers become powerful, or when some evil act committed by a superior, acrimony will often infiltrate the lower ranks of vassals who had nothing to do with it.
 They will become languid in their duties, and spend their time engaging in idle tittle-tattle.
 It is crucial to be particular with one’s words at times such as this.